 In Australia, people often purchase a house only to later discover that the zoning laws restrict the very plan they had for the property.

 For instance, if you are buying a property where you plan on doing a particular type of renovation, the zoning laws may restrict you from doing that.

 This is why, before purchasing a house in Australia, you should check out the zoning laws that apply to your new property.

-No one wants to move to a neighborhood that has little to no amenities.
+No one wants to move to a neighbourhood that has little to no amenities.
 It will do nothing but make your life dull.

-Before you go on to sign the purchase documents, take a look around the neighborhood to find any gyms, parks, schools, pools, and hospitals, etc. In addition to those, you can also ask around the neighborhood if it is worth shifting to.
+Before you go on to sign the purchase documents, take a look around the neighbourhood to find any gyms, parks, schools, pools, and hospitals, etc. In addition to those, you can also ask around the neighbourhood if it is worth shifting to.

 If you are about to purchase a house in Australia, undergoing the above-mentioned pre-purchase home inspections will greatly help you in finalizing your decision.